-Neurologist Igor Gavrilovic discusses various chemotherapy and radiation options for low-grade glioma with a patient.
+Neurologist Igor Gavrilovic discusses radiation and other treatment options for low-grade glioma with a patient.

-- IMRT – This involves the use of sophisticated computer software and three-dimensional images from CT scans to focus high doses of radiation directly onto the tumor.
-The pencil-thin beams vary in intensity and conform to the specific shape and size of the tumor.
-This highly focused approach reduces the exposure of healthy brain tissue to radiation, and can lessen the side effects of treatment.
+- Intensity-modulated radiation therapy (IMRT) uses sophisticated software and 3-D images from CT scans to focus high doses of radiation directly onto your tumor.
+These pencil-thin beams vary in intensity and conform to the specific shape and size of the tumor.
+This highly focused approach reduces the exposure of healthy tissue in your brain.
+IMRT can decrease your chance of radiation side effects.

-Rarely, our doctors perform stereotactic radiosurgery (SRS) to treat low-grade gliomas with a single high dose of radiation.
+It’s not common, but it’s possible that your treatment team will recommend stereotactic radiosurgery (SRS) to treat a low-grade glioma with one high dose of radiation.